Installation in new homes can be quoted from your plans. Our agents will discuss your specific needs with you.

 This includes hanging the Power Unit, installing the Hose Inlet valves, testing the System and demonstrating to you, how to operate it.

-When you come to use the hose it is easy to lift off the hanger.
+Because the hose is only a lightweight, it is easy to lift it off the hanger with one hand.

 The photo shows a Hose stored in a tall narrow cupboard in the laundry of a property.